DesmondYau/Modelling-and-Pricing/README.md

 </pre>

 <br>
-2. In addition, I am also experimenting with the <b>Python QuantLib library</b> in financial modelling and pricing:
+In addition, I am also experimenting with the <b>Python QuantLib library</b> in financial modelling and pricing:

+#### Quantlib Experimentation
 <pre>
 10-Constructing a Spot Curve
 31-Modelling Callable Bonds